Shubhanshu680/Restaurant-Data-Scraper-RAG-based-Chatbot/README.md

     - Comparisons between restaurants
     - Dietary options and more

-## How to Use
+## How to Run

-1. **Open the notebook** in Google Colab or Jupyter.
+1. **Open the notebook** in [Google Colab](https://colab.research.google.com/) or Jupyter.
+2. **Select the T4 GPU runtime** in Colab:
+    - Go to `Runtime` → `Change runtime type` → Set "Hardware accelerator" to **GPU** (preferably T4).
-2. **Upload your raw menu and restaurant files** to the environment.
+3. **Upload your raw menu and restaurant files** to the environment.
-3. **Run all cells in order.**
+4. **Run all cells in order.**
    The notebook will guide you through each processing step.
-4. **Download the final cleaned CSV** for use in chatbot training, analytics, or other AI applications.
+5. **Download the final cleaned CSV** for use in chatbot training, analytics, or other AI applications.

 ---

+## Why Use a T4 GPU?

+- **Performance:**
+  RAG chatbot data processing often involves large datasets and the use of transformer-based language models (for embedding, retrieval, or answer generation).
+These models are computationally intensive.
+- **Compatibility:**
+  Many modern NLP libraries (e.g., HuggingFace Transformers, LangChain) are optimized for GPU acceleration, and Colab’s T4 GPU provides a good balance of speed and memory for such tasks.
+- **Memory:**
+  T4 GPUs offer enough VRAM to handle large models and batch processing, reducing the risk of out-of-memory errors common with smaller GPUs or CPU-only runtimes.
+- **Stability:**
+  Running on T4 ensures your notebook can process data and generate embeddings efficiently, supporting real-time or large-scale chatbot applications.

+**Note:**
+Running this notebook on CPU or a smaller GPU may result in very slow processing, timeouts, or memory errors—especially when working with transformer models or large menu datasets.

+---

 ## Applications

-- Training retrieval-augmented generation (RAG) chatbots for restaurant Q&A.
+- Training RAG chatbots for restaurant Q&A.
 - Fine-tuning language models on menu/restaurant data.
 - Restaurant analytics and recommendation systems.
 - Building structured knowledge bases for food and hospitality AI projects.

----

-## Notes

-- The notebook is extensible: add new data sources by following the same cleaning and merging steps.
-- Handles both standard and non-standard menu formats, as long as the columns are mapped correctly.
-- The resulting dataset is ready for use as a knowledge base in RAG pipelines or other NLP/ML systems.

----

 **Summary:**
-`MY_FOOD_CHATBOT.ipynb` streamlines collecting, cleaning, and merging restaurant menu data, making it ready for modern AI and chatbot applications.
-It ensures your data is consistent, complete, and easy to use for downstream tasks.
+`MY_FOOD_CHATBOT.ipynb` streamlines the process of collecting, cleaning, and merging restaurant menu data, making it ready for modern RAG and AI chatbot applications.
+Running it on a T4 GPU is essential for efficient, reliable processing of large datasets and transformer models.